rvvittal/genai-ml-platform-examples/operations/sagemaker-mlflow-s3-vector-rag/README.md

 - An AWS account with billing enabled.
 - A SageMaker AI Studio domain.
 For more information, refer to Use quick setup for Amazon SageMaker AI.
 - Access to a running SageMaker AI managed MLflow tracking server in Amazon SageMaker Studio.
 For more information, refer to the instructions for setting up a new MLflow tracking server.
-- Enable access to an Amazon Bedrock foundation model (FM) to use in LLM-as-a-judge.
+- Enable access to an Amazon Bedrock foundation model to use in LLM-as-a-judge.
 In this sample, we use Anthropic’s Claude 3 Sonnet.

-## Executio
+## Execution

 The code is self contained in the `experiment-tracking-with-mlflow.ipynb` file.